sourcery-ai-experiments/coding-crab-blog/en/_posts/2023/03/2023-03-07-add-shared-google-drive-folder-to-my-drive.md

 ---
+lang: en
+lang-ref: add-shared-google-drive-folder-to-my-drive
-title: Add Shared Google Drive Folder to My Drive
+title: Add Shared Google Drive Folder/ File to My Drive
 description: How to add a shared Google Drive folder/ file to your Google Drive
 date: 2023-03-07 08:26 +0100
+last_modified_at: 2023-03-08 17:57 +0100
 categories:
   - google
   - google-drive